kshedden/seqmatch/README.md

 subsequence of a read exactly, and that match the overall read in at least `p` percent of the positions".
 The values of `w` and `p` are configurable.
-Smaller values of either of these parameters will yield more (approximate) matches, but will have longer running times.
+Smaller values of either of these parameters will yield a greater number of more approximate matches, and the running time will generally be longer.

 The approach uses [Bloom
 filtering](https://en.wikipedia.org/wiki/Bloom_filter), [rolling